mvenouziou/Capstone-Project-Text-Generation/README.md

 ### What's New?
-*(Although very likely that others have created similar models, I personally have not seen them and these can be considered independent constructions.
-Citations for other content are below:)*
+*(These items are original in the sense that I personally have not seen them at the original time of coding.
+Citations are below for content I have seen elsewhere.)*

-- Option to implement either the standard linear model architecture (see credits below) or nonlinear architectures.
+Model Architectures:

-- Nonlinear model architecture uses parallel RNN's for word-level embeddings and character-level embeddings.
+- Experiments with: Nonlinear model architecture uses parallel RNN's for word-level embeddings and character-level embeddings.

-- Manage RNN statefulness for independent data sources.
-The linear models credited below use a single continuous work, which necessarily implies a dependence relation between samples / batches.
-This model implements the ability to treat independent works (individual poems, books, authors, etc.) as truly independent samples by resetting RNN states and shuffling independent data sources.
+- Experiments with: Tensorflow Probability layers to create a more interpretable probability distribution model.
+(Character-model only).
+The standard text generation algorithm outputs logits, which we view as a distribution from which to generate the next character.
+Here, we formalize this as outputing our model as a TF Probability Distribution, using probablistic weights in the Dense layer (instead of scalars) and trained via maximum likelihood.

+- Proper handling of GRU states for multiple stateful layers

+- Easily switch between model architectures through 'Paramaters' class object.
+Includes file management for organizing each architecture's checkpoints.

+Generation:

+- Add perturbations to learned probabilties in final generation function, to add extra variety to generated text.
+(Included in addition to the 'temperature' control described in TF's documentation)

+Data Processing / Preparation:

+*These ideas are not original, but I have not seen it implemented in other text generation systems:*

+- Random crops and with random lengths and start locations.

 - Load and prepare data from multiple CSV and text files.
 Each rows from a CSV and each complete TXT file are treated as independent data sources.
 (CSV data prep accepts titles and content.)
-- Includes parameter to perturb learned probabilties in final generation function, to add extra variety to generated text.

     ---
 ### Credits / Citations / Attributions: